Update [November 2015]: CMS Critic has published an updated Boonex Dolphin Review.

 This video gives you a bit of an introduction to the product:

-Once you click passed this installation screen, the system does a quick permissions check to see if your host is configured correctly.
+Once you click past this installation screen, the system does a quick permissions check to see if your host is configured correctly.
 If not, you may have to make some permissions changes.

 Once you've got your permissions sorted out, the system will attempt to detect all of the paths such as the URL, the file folders and more.